-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs reached, you are the cost of out-ofnetwork services.
+- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). - Routine foot care for members with certain medical conditions affecting the lower limbs

 \$40 copayment for each Medicare-covered visit (medically necessary foot care).